10 Essential Tips for Visiting Paris (+ Helpful French Phrases)

 Tips for visiting Paris - crowd of people waiting to cross a street in Paris.

 Popular places like Versailles (pictured), Eiffel Tower, Arc de Triomphe, Musée du Louvre, are target destinations with long lines for the unprepared.
-Obtain “skip-the-line” timed entry tickets and spend more time enjoying the locale than time spent in line.
+Obtain “skip-the-line” timed entry tickets and spend more time enjoying the locale than standing in line.
 Photo credit: Eric Jay Toll.

 Decide in advance what sights to see and get timed entry skip-the-line tickets.
 You can buy them from ticket sites, but check the venue’s official website; the tickets may be more accessible and cheaper than through a broker.